admariner/awesome-chalice/README.md

 - [pytest-chalice: A set of py.test fixtures for AWS Chalice](https://github.com/studio3104/pytest-chalice)
 - [chalice-cognito-auth: A library for setting up login routes in a Chalice app](https://github.com/stealthycoin/chalice-cognito-auth) - Connect Chalice to a Cognito user pool for single-sign on (SSO).
 - [Domovoi - Extension to Chalice that supports Automatic Load Balancing](https://github.com/cloud-utils/domovoi)
-- [Damn Vulnerable Functions as a Service](https://github.com/we45/DVFaaS-Damn-Vulnerable-Functions-as-a-Service) - Example insecure FaaS repository built on Chalice
+- [Damn Vulnerable Functions as a Service](https://github.com/we45/DVFaaS-Damn-Vulnerable-Functions-as-a-Service) - Example insecure FaaS repository built on Chalice.

 ## Miscellaneous Awesomeness